Skip to main contentSkip to search

 • • Greater lifelong challenges

-Ontario Future Liability: With 67,509 children waiting 5+ years, Ontario is creating $100-200 billion in avoidable future costs.
+Ontario Future Liability: With 69,166 children currently waiting, Ontario is accumulating avoidable future costs at scale.
 See the projected cost of clearing Ontario's autism waitlist.

 Sources & Methodology